Foreword

 Ivan’s Office Hours*:

-Friday: 2-3 pm
+Tuesday: 2-3 pm

 *You are always welcome to attend my office hours.
 This is my designated time to assist students, so please don’t feel hesitant—it’s what I’m here for.
 I’ll be waiting for you in the math center.
 If my hours don’t fit your schedule, feel free to schedule an appointment with me outside of my regular office hours.
 We can either do it in the Math Center physically or in my personal zoom room online.
 Send me an email so we can set up a time, and then I’ll send you my zoom link.
 You can find my weekly schedule here to check my availability.

-Office-Hour locations:
+Office-Hour Locations:

 Math Center [KAP 263] and Zoom*